About this Collection

 • increase the number of qualified surveyors to increase our knowledge of the distribution of rare and listed plant species.

 A live training will not be offered this year.
-Instead, we ask that you please watch the recorded webinar from 2023 and attend a live Question and Answer session.
+Instead, we ask that you please watch a recorded webinar and attend a live Question and Answer session.
+You must register via this form to receive the invitation to the live Q&A and so we can track and verify everyone's completion of the training.
 The recording and invite will be provided after registration.
-A live Q&A session will be held March 29th at 11am MDT.
+The live Q&A session will be held March 29th at 11am MDT.
+EDIT 3/24: The live Q&A will now be hosted April 3rd at 11:00am MDT.
+If you have previously registered, there is no need to re-register for the new date.

 Please register for the annual rare plant surveyor training here: Registration.
-For questions please contact Rita Reisor, rita_reisor@fws.gov
+For questions please contact Matt Lewis at matthew_lewis@fws.gov.

 Completion of the workshop is mandatory for all persons who plan to conduct T/E/S plant surveys in the Uinta Basin.
 For those with previous survey or training experience, we strongly encourage participation annually because potential habitat polygons and survey protocols may be slightly modified from year to year, based on the best available information.